SJD23Dev/PokeBoring/README.md

 1. Download necessary data from PokeAPI
 2. Build a program structured off the data
-3. Create some kind of game using the above^
+3. Create some kind of game using the above^ Ultimately, this project is a learning tool for me, at least for now.

 ## 🌆 Technology/Libraries Currently Used
 - [**C++**](https://cplusplus.com/)